ianilam/note_collab_p2p_project/README.md

 Ian Lam (iil209), Runxi Bai (rx4287)

 ## Overview
 This is a terminal based application which allows users in the same network to collaborate and share notes.
 The application is built with a P2P network that uses the TCP Protocol to transfer data among peers.
-The ideal targets of this application include students, and teachers in a school system.
+The ideal targets of this application include students and teachers in a school system.

 ## Problem Statement
 Due to the ongoing COVID19 pandemic, all of New York University’s courses are turned into remote instruction through Zoom.
 The school wants to develop a note collaborating system that will allow students to share and contribute to notes taken during Zoom class meetings.